second-state/lity/docs/rule-engine-guide.rst

 The rule name, ``"payPension"`` is the identifier of the rule declaration, and it should not have name collision with other identifiers.
 ``Person(age >= 65, eligible == true)`` means we want to match a person who is at least 65 years old and is eligible for receiving the pension.
 The ``p:`` syntax means to bind the matched person to identifier ``p``, so we can manipulate the person in then-block.

-If the rule engine successfully find a person and a budget satisfies above requirements, the code in the second part will be executed, and we should modify the eligiblity of the person to prevent rule engine fire the same rule for the same person again.
+If the rule engine successfully find a person and a budget satisfies above requirements, the code in the then part will be executed, and we should modify the eligiblity of the person to prevent rule engine fire the same rule for the same person again.

 Rule inheritance
 ~~~~~~~~~~~~~~~~